 Institutions – If you are affiliated with a university or other institution, there are often travel and project grants available to students and researchers.
 Some of these get fairly few applicants so why not give it a go?
 Again, many of our participants have been fully funded this way.

 Arts bodies – for artists, there are numerous bodies which give funding for projects, Arts Council England and Creative Scotland being among the biggest, but there are many others.
 You probably know more than we do!
+The Arts Council also has a useful page with other sources of funding.

 National bodies and Societies – There are many organisations which offer grants for projects which would fit very well with Sail Britain’s programme.
 For research and fieldwork projects, the Royal Geographical Society has a very good resource for grant funding, both offered by the RGS itself and other bodies.